Stefan Velkov

-Stefan Ivov Velkov (Стефан Ивов Велков; born 12 December 1996) is a Bulgarian professional footballer who plays as a centre-back for Danish Superliga club Vejle.
+Stefan Ivov Velkov (Стефан Ивов Велков; born 12 December 1996) is a Bulgarian professional footballer who plays as a centre-back for Danish Superliga club Sønderjyske.

 Career

 Slavia Sofia

 Born in Sofia, Velkov began his football career with Slavia Sofia in 2005.
 He made his first-team debut on 27 July 2013, at 16 years 227 days, coming on as a substitute for Hristo Yanev in a 0–0 away league draw against Cherno More Varna.
 On 18 December 2013, it was reported that Velkov was on trial with Manchester United.
 After the great debut season and a few trials in big European teams, Velkov got a serious injury, which took him out of football for a minimum of six months.

 In March 2015, Velkov extended his contract with Slavia for a further three years.
 He returned to training in April, but he did not take part in any further matches, so he missed the entire 2014–15 season.

 Velkov returned to play in the first match of the 2015–16 season against Lokomotiv Plovdiv as a substitute in the 88th minute.

 Velkov scored his debut goal for Slavia in the league on 17 September 2016 in a match against Ludogorets Razgrad, lost by his team with 3–1.